peterwilliams97/unidoc-examples/text/columns/README.md

-blocks are build from pools
+blocks are builr from pools
 flows are built from blocks
 frags are parts of lines?